ghacks Technology News

 Windows System Explorer

-System Explorer is an advanced Windows Task Manager replacement that comes both as a portable and installer version.
-While it does display all the relevant information that the task manager is displaying it extends the information that are displayed beyond that and provides additional functionality to the user.
+System Explorer is an advanced Windows Task Manager replacement program that comes both as a portable and installer version.
+It displays all the relevant information that the default Windows Task Manager displays, and then some as it provides additional functionality that Windows users may find useful.

 The interface of System Explorer is tab driven.
-It displays various information like Tasks, Processes, Modules or Opened Files in the various tabs on the top of the software program.
-Each tab will list the designated information, the process tab will for instance list the process names, their dependencies, cpu usage, process id and memory usage.
+It displays various information like Tasks, Processes, Modules or Opened Files in the tabs on the top of the software program.
+Each tab lists the designated information, the process tab for instance lists the process names, their dependencies, cpu usage, process id and memory usage.

 One of the interesting options that System Explorer provides is the ability to display or request additional information about an entry.
-A right-click on an entry will open a context menu with options to display file information, query Internet databases like Process Library or checking the file with online virus scanners like Virus Total.
+A right-click on an entry opens a context menu with options to display file information, query Internet databases like Process Library, or check the file with online virus scanners like Virus Total.

 That’s interesting for users who want to check up on processes or modules running on their computer system.

-Unlike Microsoft’s Task Manager System Explorer does provide additional information.
-It will for example list all open connections of a computer system including the applications responsible for the connection.
-It will furthermore display the opened files or a process history in its interface which provide additional valuable information to the user.
+Unlike Microsoft's Task Manager, System Explorer does provide additional information.
+It lists for example all open connections of a computer system including the applications responsible for the connection.
+It furthermore displays the opened files, or a process history in its interface which are may be useful as well to users of Windows.

 Another interesting option is the snapshot ability.
 Users can create system snapshots and compare them to previous snapshots that they have created.
 This can be interesting to compare before and after system states while installing or updating software programs.